s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

---- question 4 fill here ---

-To provide an easier setup for the development and contribution process, we have created requirements.txt file for managing our dependencies in the project.
+To provide an easier setup for the development and contribution process, we have created a requirements.txt file for managing our dependencies in the project.
 The list of dependencies was auto-generated using pipreqs.
-The detailed list of the requirements to run our code can be find in requirements.txt file located in the main project folder.
+The detailed list of the requirements to run our code can be found in the mentioned requirements.txt file located in the main project folder.
 To get a complete copy of our development enviroment, one would have to run the following commands: git clone https://github.com/s212781/MLOps-Project-Group13.git, pip install -r requirements.txt This way the user will be ready to copy the evironment to the local computer and be able to contribute to the project development.
+If wished, the user could also create a new anaconda environment into which install the requirements.txt in order not to mess with the existing dependencies on his computer.

 ### Question 5